scottcolfer/scottcolfer.github.io/_posts/value-digital-transformation-part-1.md

 It can sometimes feel as though policitcal value can contradict mission value.
 How can we test if this is the case, particularly since political value may not be clearly expressed?
 The answer is not to get lost.
 The needs of the public remain paramount and the majority of public value should always come from mission value.
 We have things like the [Civil Service Code](https://www.gov.uk/government/publications/civil-service-code/the-civil-service-code) to help guide us, and remind us that we must have integrity, honesty, objectivity, and impartiality.
 Although it is true that civil servants are accountable to ministers, ministers have their own [code](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/672633/2018-01-08_MINISTERIAL_CODE_JANUARY_2018__FINAL___3_.pdf) which stresses that, "Ministers must uphold the political impartiality of the Civil  Service,  and  not  ask  civil  servants  to  act  in  any  way which  would  conflict  with  the Civil  Service  Code."

 The needs of the public should always be the main focus of our work.
 We should be able to objectively say that at least 51% of the value of our work is defined by how well we are meeting our mission for the public.
 We should also acknowledge that maintaining the trust of the public in our core social systems is valuable and a worthwhile endevour.
 We can always check-in with ourselves and ask the simple question: [are we doing good?](https://www.mindtheproduct.com/2019/01/lets-resolve-to-create-humane-products-in-2019/)

-OK, so we've set the context for ourselves: public value.
-But nothing seems very measurable yet.
-Not very [SMART](https://www.mindtools.com/pages/article/smart-goals.htm).
-Let's see if we can improve that.